layer5io/docs/content/en/meshmap/designer/export-designs/_index.md

 # https://github.com/layer5labs/meshery-extensions/tree/master/meshmap/src/components/designer/drawer/ComponentDrawerTabContent/exportModal.js
 ---

-# Exporting Your MeshMap Designs
+# Exporting Your Kanvas Designs

-This documentation guides you on how to export your MeshMap designs for various purposes, including backup, offline sharing, or integration with other infrastructure tools.
-MeshMap Designer offers multiple export options, allowing you to choose the format that suits your needs.
+This documentation guides you on how to export your Kanvas designs for various purposes, including backup, offline sharing, or integration with other infrastructure tools.
+Kanvas Designer offers multiple export options, allowing you to choose the format that suits your needs.

 ## Exporting Your Design

-To export your MeshMap design, follow these steps:
+To export your Kanvas design, follow these steps:

-1. **Access Export Options**: Within the MeshMap Designer, select the design you wish to export in the design drawer.
+1. **Access Export Options**: Within the Kanvas Designer, select the design you wish to export in the design drawer.
 Click on the export icon in the menu for the selected design.

    ![Export Icon](./export-modal.png)